Learn more about our Advertising Disclosure

 • Columbus is considered to be less safe than Cheyenne with a score of 50.35 vs Cheyenne’s 80.15.

-Other things to consider for your Cheyenne vs. Columbus move
+Other things to consider for your Cheyenne to Columbus move

-• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Columbus without delay.
-You can select your official move date when completing the form.
+• Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Columbus.
 Start the process here.

 • Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.